Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Numerical experiments

 \section{Numerical experiments}

-As numerical examples of the model reduction techniques developed in the previous sections, we consider two test cases: (1) a water column (also called dam break) test case similar to the test case in \cite{Koellermeier2020} and (2) a smooth wave similar to the test case in \cite{kowalski2018moment}.
+As numerical examples of the model reduction techniques developed in the previous sections, we consider three test cases: (1) a water column (also called dam break) test case similar to the test case in \cite{Koellermeier2020} (2) a smooth wave similar to the test case in \cite{kowalski2018moment} and (3) the square root velocity profile test case that mimics a realistic velocity profile.
+Additionally to POD-Galerkin and DLRA we also include computations of the HSWME with a reduced number of moments (rHSWME).
+In the following, $r$ denotes the rank in the case of DLRA and POD-Galerkin and the number of Moments for the rHSWME.
 All numerical experiments can be reproduced with the openly available source code \cite{code}.
 The simulations have been performed on \texttt{11th Gen Intel(R) Core(TM) i7-11850H} CPUs (8 processing units).